flapanther33781/poe-filter/docs/README.md

 ### Desktop tool for generating Path of Exile filters using current poe.ninja prices.

 #### Note: It's been brought to my attention that I included one dependency that needs to be installed with this.
-See the FAQ for more info.
+See the FAQ for more info if you're okay with that, if not then you can justg download the .filter files here and test with those.

 #### Here is an introduction video (right-click and open in a new tab):